thoth-tech/handbook/docs/communication/professional-communication.md

 ## Professional communication at Thoth Tech

 1. Use formal or semi-formal language when contacting someone for the first time and try to build rapport.
 2. Be respectful of a person's time.
-We do not expect you to be avaliable all the time and neither should your peers.If you want someones attention schedule meetings in advance or give a heads up.
+We do not expect you to be available all the time and neither should your peers.
+If you want someone's attention, schedule meetings in advance or give a heads up.
 3. All company data should be shareable by default.
 4. Use emoticons to brighten the mood but be sparing.
 5. Provide meaningful responses in an appropriate time frame.